How much does it cost to refinance a mortgage?

 It can cost between 1% and 3% of the loan amount to refinance a VA loan according to The Mortgage Reports website.
 It can be easier to refinance a VA loan with the IRRRL or "streamline" program compared to conventional loans.
 These refinances have low funding fees.
 The fee for an IRRRL refinance is just 0.5% of the loan amount.

 You can add many of your VA refinance closing costs to your loan so you don’t need to pay them out of pocket.
 Learn more about VA IRRRL refinances.

 How much does it cost to refinance an FHA loan?

 It can cost between 2% and 5% of the loan amount to refinance an FHA loan according to The Mortgage Reports website.
 FHA loans also have a streamline program that can make refinancing easier compared to conventional loans.
 When you refinance an FHA loan, you will most likely need to pay an upfront mortgage insurance premium equal to 1.75% of the loan amount.
 You can often finance this premium into your mortgage so you do not need to pay it out of pocket.
 Learn more about FHA streamline refinances.

-Freedom Mortgage is the #1 VA lender and #1 FHA lender in the United States, according to Inside Mortgage Finance, 2021.
+Freedom Mortgage was the #1 VA lender and #1 FHA lender in the United States in 2021, according to Inside Mortgage Finance, 2021.

 Last reviewed and updated December 2022 by Freedom Mortgage Corporation.